- Trandruk Monastery

 The Samye Valley is one of the most popular destinations in Central Tibet.
 The landscape is splendid with mountains, beautiful Brahmaputra River, and sandy valley.
 The central attraction is the Samye monastery.
 However, if you have 2-3 extra days, the valley has a lot more to offer.

 Samye is the oldest monastery in Tibet.
 It was established around 760-770’s.
-The monastery complex is constructed in a form of a mandala, representing the Buddhist Universe.
+The monastery complex is constructed in the form of a mandala, representing the Buddhist Universe.
 Many structures are important symbols.
-Samye belongs to the Nyingmapa order,
+Samye belongs to the Nyingmapa order.

 It is said that king Trisong Detsen couldn’t complete the construction of Samye monastery because every night the demons were destroying it.